JujuAdams/Bulb/docs/21.0/BulbLight.md

 |`x`       |number      |x-position of the light                                                       |
 |`y`       |number      |y-position of the light                                                       |

-When created, a `BulbPointLight` will be added to the given renderer.
+When created, a `BulbLight` will be added to the given renderer.
 A light can be added (and removed) from multiple renderers as you see fit.

-?> You must maintain a reference to a created `BulbPointLight` yourself.
+?> You must maintain a reference to a created `BulbLight` yourself.
 Bulb tracks lights using a **weak reference** such that when you discard the reference to the light, the light is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep a light alive.

 &nbsp;